autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ### How AUtechjobs(ATJ) happened to him:

 Exploring volunteer projects to work on came from a deep realization that he had to involve in something more tangible than coding exercises from training programs. “ They were good learning experiences but later I was looking to get my hands dirty on a project.
 That’s when I found out about ATJ.
 I came onboard at the end of March 2020 when the pandemic was starting to soar.
 I knew that this project would give me the platform to level up on my skills and I was excited by the opportunity” he recollects.

+### Working as a frontend software engineer and later, leading the frontend team:

+Suvash shares that having a team to work with was invaluable to his professional growth.
+“I built the ATJ frontend from scratch and that I guess became one of my biggest learnings ].
+Later I also took on the role of Frontend guardian/lead.
+It's really inspiring to see how driven he was with ATJ considering that he also worked at an Elderly Care center. “ Whenever I had free time, I used to spend my time either contributing to ATJ or learning code.
+I practically stopped binge watching Netflix or Prime Videos and only took short breaks as needed”, he shares.

+We had another teammate, Biswash (currently in Nepal), who completed his master’s degree from Sydney.
+He is one of the most talented people in terms of design that I have ever met.
+As a team, I would code and he would design.
+Working together was so much fun” he recalls.

+Consequently, Biswash was able to land an internship in Sydney, leading to a permanent position within the company.